pivotal/docs-tap/scst-scan/app-scanning-troubleshooting.hbs.md

 ## <a id="debug-source-image-scan"></a> Debugging resources

 If a resource fails or has errors, inspect the resource.
-If multiple resources are involved, inspecting them all may provide a broader understanding (e.g. inspecting the corresponding `TaskRun` to a failed `Pod`).
+If multiple resources are involved, inspecting them all can provide a broader understanding.
+For example, inspecting the corresponding `TaskRun` to a failed `Pod`.

 To get status conditions on a resource: